rbala16/myportfolio-rajnibala/README.md

-# 01 HTML and CSS:aMY PORTFOLIO
+# 01 HTML and CSS:MY PORTFOLIO

 ## Description:

-Refactoring existing code to meet a certain set of accessibility standards so that our website is optimized for search engines.Acceptance Criteria will provide brief summary about what i have done to make this website more accessible.
+AS AN employer
+I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

 ## Acceptance Criteria